 Here are some tips on what to see on a 5 day trip to Switzerland:

-The first thing we did was to buy a Swiss Pass for all of us in the group.
-It is a Swiss travel pass which grants a 15 % discount to every traveler if you are traveling in a group.
-The Swiss Pass affords you unlimited travel on Switzerland's public transport network on either 4, 8, 15 or 22 consecutive days, or during an entire month.
+The first thing we did was to buy a Swiss Travel Pass for all of us in the group.
+This all-inclusive pass grants you unlimited travel on Switzerland's public transport network on either 3, 4, 8 or 15 days - either on consecutive days or on flexible dates.

 Day 1 - Zürich & Rhine Falls